ash-project/ash_postgres/documentation/how_to/join-manual-relationships.md

 # Join Manual Relationships

-See {{link:ash:guide:Defining Manual Relationships}} for an idea of manual relationships in general.
+See [Defining Manual Relationships](https://hexdocs.pm/ash/defining-manual-relationships.html) for an idea of manual relationships in general.
 Manual relationships allow for expressing complex/non-typical relationships between resources in a standard way.
 Individual data layers may interact with manual relationships in their own way, so see their corresponding guides.